-So many people hate making resolutions, and scoff at the idea of it.
+I saw a statistic that only 30% of people make resolutions for the new year.
 However, I love looking at each new year as a fresh start.
-Every January, I buy some new running shoes and toss my old pair.
+It’s a great way to reset your mind and move forward.
+Every January, I buy new running shoes and use my old pair for puttering around in the garden.
 That feels good for more than the reason that they needed replacing anyway.
 They’re worn out from use, and that is money well spent!
-This year, I also treated myself to some new makeup and didn’t feel bad about it.
-The eyeshadow palettes I had were older than I’d like to admit.
-These little rewards are a nice way to treat me and also hold me accountable to use what I have without buying new things all the time.
-The new running shoes need to be worn and used often this year and so does that new eyeshadow!
-Even though I work from home most days, I still have clients who may request to have cameras on.
+I also treated myself to some new makeup and didn’t feel bad about it.
+These little rewards are a nice pick me up and also hold me accountable to use what I have without buying new things all the time.
+The new running shoes need to be worn and used often this year and so does my new makeup!

 And Now For the Tough Love Part of Resolutions

-Resolutions are hard to keep.
-To be successful, it’s essential to not just write down what you’d like to accomplish or change, but also to create a plan of action.
-Every time I have failed to make a goal, it’s one hundred percent because I didn’t carve out a step-by-step plan to accomplish it.
+Let’s be honest, though; resolutions are hard to keep.
+To be successful, it’s essential to also be mindful.
+It’s not just about writing down what you’d like to accomplish or change, but also creating a plan of action to make them achievable.
+I like to refer to resolutions as goals.
+Every time I failed to make a goal, it was one hundred percent because I didn’t carve out a step-by-step plan to accomplish it.
 Not because the goal was unachievable.
-Keeping your resolutions means you have to commit to that goal.
+Keeping your resolutions means you have to commit to your goals.
 Sometimes, that means putting in the time and effort even on days when you don’t want to.
-When you skip a day or misstep, it’s easy to throw in the towel and just give up.
+When you skip a day or fall off the wagon even one time, it’s easy to throw in the towel and just give up.

 You also lose your way when you forget the “why”, the reason you chose to work toward your goal in the first place.
 I once heard someone say the hardest day to pick yourself back up is the day after you fail on your promise or commitment, and I agree.
 But you can always start over, and that’s what I hold onto.

-Feel free to download my handy worksheet here so you can keep them front and center, and know that, no matter what they are, you can bet I’ll be rooting for you!
+Feel free to download my handy worksheet here so you can keep your resolutions front and center, and know that, no matter what they are, you can bet I’ll be rooting for you!

 Some Other Posts I Think You’d Like: